 Meanwhile, the outbreak of war in Europe in 1914 provided the automotive company with opportunities.
 Windsor and Walter shifted their focus to designing and manufacturing trucks to supply to any government.
 In addition, they worked on adapting their truck chassis to provide armies with the rapid, armored deployment required in the new, mechanized form of warfare.

 Despite the Automotive Section of the Council of National Defense’s advice to not expend any energy in the development of armored car construction, the brothers continue to work toward securing a government contract.
-This time, with an armored car built on the company’s 1-1/2-ton truck chassis.
-White delivered the prototype to the Army at Fort Sill, Oklahoma, in 1917.
+This time, providing a 1-1/2-ton truck chassis to Rock Island Arsenal for further development.
+Assembling a armored body on the White chassis, Rock Island Arsenal delivered the prototype to the Army at Fort Sill, Oklahoma, in 1917.
 It became clear the nearly 9,000-lb vehicle was too heavy for rear wheel-only drive.
 But, by fitting the rear axle with dual wheels, the armored car performed adequately in normal-terrain tests.
-Suitablye for the rugged southwest terrain, the Army designated the vehicle “Armored Car No. 2” and equipped it with a Benet-Mercie .30-caliber machine gun before deploying it with troops serving on the Mexican Border.
+Suitably for the rugged southwest terrain, the Army designated the vehicle “Armored Car No. 2” and equipped it with a Benet-Mercie .30-caliber machine gun before deploying it with troops serving on the Mexican Border.

 Meanwhile, the United States had officially declared war on Germany and the Central Powers in 1917.
 After doing so, it prohibited American companies from supplying raw materials or finished goods to Germany or her allies.
 White’s potential market shrunk considerably.

-When the newly formed and France-destined American Expeditionary Force (AEF) issued specific requirements for an armored car, White employed many of the lessons it had learned from Armored Car No. 2 to develop a successor that could accompany the AEF across the Atlantic.
-It contracted Van Dorn Iron Works of Cleveland, Ohio, to produce a lighter armored body that White then mounted on its 1-1/2-ton chassis.
+When the newly formed and France-destined American Expeditionary Force (AEF) issued specific requirements for an armored car, Rock Island Arsenal employed many of the lessons it had learned from Armored Car No. 2 to develop a successor that could accompany the AEF across the Atlantic.
+It sub-contracted Van Dorn Iron Works of Cleveland, Ohio, to produce a lighter armored body that could be mounted on White's 1-1/2-ton chassis.

-White delivered a prototype of the new armored car to Rock Island Arsenal for rigorous testing.
+A prototype of the new armored car went through rigorous testing at Rock Island Arsenal.
 Weighing nearly 2,500 lbs lighter than its predecessor and powered by a 45-hp four cylinder gas engine, the new White armored car was able to reach speeds of up to 40 mph on improved roads.
 The vehicle’s solid tires and non-driving front axle, though, limited cross-country mobility.
 Regardless, the Army had changed its approach to modern warfare and decided it no longer required an armored car in its inventory.

 Following the Armistice in 1918, White Motor Company returned to civilian production and soon became the number-one maker of trucks and custom vehicles in the United States.
 The Great Depression caused sales to plummet, however, resulting in a temporary merger between White and Studebaker in 1932.